WMD-group/WMD-group.github.io/a_news.md

 ### Preprints

+* "Impact of non-parabolic electronic band structure on the optical and transport properties of photovoltaic materials" [arXiv (2018)](https://arxiv.org/abs/1811.02281)
+*#solar #perovskites*

 * "Finding a junction partner for candidate solar cell absorbers enargite and bournonite from electronic band and lattice matching" [arXiv (2018)](https://arxiv.org/abs/1810.13219)
 *#solar #czts*